 Themes - perseverance, growth, discipline, moral struggles, finding yourself within other people, delayed gratification

 I had a proprioceptive vision one evening as I was falling asleep.
 I felt my body assume for itself the pattern of triangles and squares and simplified geometry.
 I was purified, fractalized into my most basic forms along with the room and it’s pieces of furniture.
-I felt very safe, with just the lamplight on and some midnight through the window as my partner stayed awake and worked on his dissertation.
-My self-awareness entered a very subdued state and my mind felt long and smooth and flat.
-This was a seminal work in my later exploration of separating mind experiences from bodily experiences, which owes a great deal to eastern mysticism.
+I felt very safe, with just the lamplight on and some midnight through the window as someone very close to me stayed awake and persisted on a seven year long work of the mind written out.
+My self-awareness entered a very subdued state and my own mind felt long and smooth and flat.
+This was a seminal work in my later exploration of separating head experiences from bodily experiences, which owes a great deal to eastern mysticism.

 Themes - relativity, spirituality, light, geometry, safe spaces, nurturing